qedsoftware/cmake-demo/README.md

 cmake demo
 ===============

-This is a demonstration of using CMake to build a C++ program that calls both external and internal libraries.
+This is a demonstration of using CMake to build a C++ program that calls both internal and external libraries.

 The program's output is pointless --- this is only an exercise in cross-platform compilation and automated resolving of dependencies.

 William Wu (william.wu@themathpath.com), 2013 March 10

-Directions
+Instructions
 ---------------
 $ mkdir build